andrianaagrusa/354-Final-Proj/Explanation.md

-explanation
+This document will outline the history of C++ and why it is valuable in the Game Development industry.

 ## History:

-C++ was invented in 1979 as a step up from C. It was invented to support object-oriented programming.
+C++ was invented in 1979 as a step up from C. It was developed to support object-oriented programming.
+It is now the most popular language used in the Game Development industry.
+Some major game engines that utilize C++ scripting are:
++ Unreal Engine
++ Unity
++ Godot
++ 4A Engine

+C++ is used to develop games over various platforms such as iOS, Windows, Mac, Linux, and Android.

 ## Why is C++ Good For Game Development?
 ### Object-Oriented Programming